Early Warning Signs of Cancer

 There are many early warning signs of cancer in dogs and cats.
-Some of them can be very vague such as vomiting and diarrhea and others can be very obvious such as large lumps on the body that are easily observed and felt.
+Some of them can be very vague such as vomiting and diarrhea, and others can be self-explanatory, such as large lumps on the body that are easily observed and felt.

 Cancer is more common in older dogs and cats, but we must remember that even young dogs and cats can develop cancer.

 As I mentioned above, any noticeable lumps or bumps on the body, head, or legs could potentially be a cancerous tumor.
 Hard nodes that are well-attached to underlying tissues are more likely to be cancerous.
 Also, very small skin lesions can turn out to be cancerous.

 Lymph nodes are those small bean-shaped organs found throughout the body and are typically difficult to find.
 If you ever find a swollen lump by either side of the jaw near the neck, in the armpits, in the groin area, or on the rear legs behind the knee, they could be swollen lymph nodes.
 Cancer of the lymph nodes is the most common cancer in young dogs and cats.